dariaomelkina/MacOS_drivers_instruction/README.md

 That is, when the system looks for a driver to use for a particular device, it will check whether the information from this key is appropriate for the device, or not.
 More about that [here](https://developer.apple.com/documentation/driverkit/creating_a_driver_using_the_driverkit_sdk) in "Provide Version and Description Information" and "Specify Criteria for Matching Your Services Against Devices" sections.

-Also, for dext update You should change vetsion in the plist, so the system understands, that the driver should be updated.
+Also, for dext update You should change version in the plist, so the system understands, that the driver should be updated.

 ### Basic development steps:
 1. Create an App project in Xcode.